mulesoft-consulting/jwt-module/README.md

 This information can be verified and trusted because it is digitally signed.
 When tokens are signed using public/private key pairs, the signature also certifies that only the party holding the private key is the one that signed it.

-To-date, generating a signed JWT has involved writing code, either in DataWeave or Java, that completes the tasks of:
+To-date, generating a signed JWT has involved writing code, sometimes in DataWeave or often Java, that completes the tasks of:

 + Encoding the JSON-formatted header information
 + Encoding the JSON-formatted payload information